 This dish comes together quickly, and all in one pot.
-Chicken piccata is delicious enough for company and easy enough to earn a spot in the weekly dinner rotation.
-I had a really hard time photographing it without grabbing a bite, especially those little chicken tenders.
+Chicken piccata is delicious enough for company and easy enough for the weekly dinner rotation.
+I tried to photograph it without grabbing a bite, and failed.
+It was those little chicken tenders that were just too irresistible.
 In fact, before you cut or pound the chicken, I suggest that you pull out the tenders and cook them up with the rest of the dish.
 Then you’ll be able to sneak some tastes in the kitchen without having to cut into the larger pieces.

 - 2 whole boneless skinless chicken breasts (or 4 half breasts)

 - 1/2 cup plus 1 teaspoon all-purpose flour, divided

 - 1/4 teaspoon freshly ground black pepper